 Michael Rosen’s mission is ‘to turn every school into a ‘book loving school…where books are prioritised and enjoyed.’
-The ‘Getting Started’ section has a 20 point plan for book promotion - relevant for secondary and primary schools.
+You can find resources for download on the Waterstone's Children's laureate website.

 TeenRead.com: US based site with reviews, features, suggested reading and competitions.

-- The School Library Association of New Zealand Aotearoa has a lively online discussion forum for school librarians, useful for discussion of suggestions for teen services.
-See SLANZA listserv.
+- The School Library Association of New Zealand Aotearoa (SLANZA) has a lively online discussion forum for school librarians, useful for discussion of suggestions for teen services.
+See Schoollib listserv.
 To join, see the instructions on the SLANZA website.

 - The Secondary English teachers’ online mailing list

 - The Australian teacher librarians’ discussion group is accessed via login